Teofisto Guingona Jr.: Early political career

 Guingona was a delegate to the 1971 Constitutional Convention and, when martial law was declared in 1972 by President Ferdinand Marcos, he resisted the abuses of the regime, serving as a human rights lawyer.
 He founded SANDATA and became the honorary chairman of BANDILA, two mass-based organizations dedicated to social and economic reforms.
 Because of his opposition to martial rule he was jailed twice, first in 1972 and then in 1978.
 When Marcos was ousted in 1986 as a result of the People Power Revolution, newly installed President Corazon Aquino appointed Guingona as chairman of the Commission on Audit, where he gained renown as a graft buster.

-Senate of the Philippines (1987–1993; 1998–2001)
+Senate of the Philippines (1987–1993)

 Guingona was first elected to the Senate in 1987 under the Aquino-backed Lakas ng Bayan coalition.
 He was elected as Senate president pro tempore in 1987 and majority leader in 1990.
 Additionally, he served as director and chairman of the Mindanao Development Authority and the Mindanao Labor Management Advisory Council.

-In 1992, Guingona ran for reelection under the Laban ng Demokratikong Pilipino of Speaker of the House Ramon Mitra Jr. and won, placing 14th in the senatorial race.
-He became the majority leader again in 1993, but his term in the Senate was cut short when President Fidel V. Ramos appointed him as executive secretary the same year.
-In 1998, he was elected again to the Senate under Lakas-NUCD and was elected as minority leader.
-Guingona spoke out against the anomalies in the administration of President Joseph Estrada and was among the first to call for his resignation.
-On January 17, 2001, he was one of the senators who voted in favor of opening an envelope that was said to contain incriminating evidence against Estrada.
-The final vote was 11–10, in favor of keeping the envelope closed, which further fueled anti-Estrada sentiments that led to another uprising on EDSA.
-When Estrada was ousted, Guingona emerged as the top choice for a successor to Vice President Gloria Macapagal Arroyo, who succeeded Estrada as president.
+In 1992, Guingona ran for reelection under the Laban ng Demokratikong Pilipino of Speaker of the House Ramon Mitra Jr. He eventually won, placing 14th in the Senate race.
+In 1993, he rose to the position of majority floor leader once more, but President Fidel V. Ramos' appointment of him as executive secretary that same year ended his Senate tenure.